 Check out the schedule for the 6th edition of Black July!

 Our network’s objective is to strengthen the fight against militarization, racism and apartheid in Brazil and across the Global South.

 Events will last five days in all, including seven activities, besides the launch of the mini documentary that recorded the history of Black July with testimonies of those who make up this movement of struggle and resistance.

 Get your calendars ready ’cause we’ll be back in a few to release the schedule on our social media!

 Be with you all soon!

-This article is the latest contribution to our year-long reporting project, “Rooting Anti-Racism in the Favelas: Deconstructing Social Narratives About Racism in Rio de Janeiro.”
+This article is the latest contribution to our reporting project, “Rooting Anti-Racism in the Favelas: Deconstructing Social Narratives About Racism in Rio de Janeiro.”
 Follow our Rooting Anti-Racism in the Favelas series here.